-In addition to the formal qualifications, the department also co-ordinates the 'Young Enterprise' scheme within the school.
+In addition to the formal qualifications, the department has also co-ordinated various trips and activities, such as the 'Young Enterprise' scheme within the school.
 The Young Enterprise programme provides students with an opportunity to develop their entrepreneurial skills and teaches them how to survive and prosper in the workplace.
 Students participate in setting up and running a small business, taking responsibility for all aspects of it from production and marketing through to selling their product and keeping their accounts in order.
-This is also run as a Year 8 Tutor Competition called "The Tenner Challenge".
-An initial investment of £10 and they have six weeks in which to make as much profit as possible.
+This has also run as a Year 8 Tutor Competition called "The Tenner Challenge".
+Groups receive an initial investment of £10 and they have six weeks in which to make as much profit as possible.

+‘Advertising Unlocked’ offers students an opportunity to work with an advertising agency for a day, developing creative ideas for real clients.
+Students have prepared pitches for campaigns such as the relaunch of Tango drinks.
 It is a very popular programme with Cheam High Sixth Form students and is offered to students predominantly in Year 12 as an extra-curricular activity.
-The programme is support by a link teacher from the school and a business adviser from the local business community.
+The programme is well supported by agencies across the country and allows students to work within an agency’s office for the day.